billyxs/notes.md/terminal-workspace/TMUX.md

-tmux attach -t base    - attach to session named "base" tmux attach            - attach to previous session tmux clear-history     - clear history
+tmux attach -t base    - attach to session named "base" tmux attach            - attach to previous session tmux clear-history     - clear history tmux info              - list out all sessions, windows, panes and their pids, etc tmux list-commands     - list all tmux commands and their arguments tmux list-keys         - list all bound keys and the tmux command it runs
 ```

 ## Sessions